Is Microsoft Security Copilot Safe?

 Nerq's Trust Score is calculated from 13+ independent signals aggregated into five dimensions.
 Here is how Microsoft Security Copilot performs in each:

-Who Should Use Microsoft Security Copilot?
+Who Typically Evaluates Microsoft Security Copilot?

-Microsoft Security Copilot is designed for:
+Microsoft Security Copilot is commonly evaluated by:

 How to Verify Microsoft Security Copilot's Safety Yourself